Armageddon (2005): Main event

 In the main event, The Undertaker faced Randy Orton (with Bob Orton) inside Hell in a Cell.
-During the match, Undertaker hit Orton with a steel chair, bloodying Orton.
-Orton hit Undertaker with the steel steps, bloodying Undertaker also.
-"Cowboy" Bob Orton tried intervening, but Undertaker executed a Big Boot, causing the Cell and Bob to collide, causing a laceration.
-Orton executed a Diving Splash through a table on Undertaker for a near-fall.
-Orton ducked a punch from Undertaker that caught referee Nick Patrick, bloodying him as well.
+During the match, The Undertaker hit Orton with a steel chair, bloodying Orton.
+Orton hit The Undertaker with the steel steps, bloodying The Undertaker also.
+"Cowboy" Bob Orton tried intervening, but The Undertaker executed a Big Boot, causing the Cell and Bob to collide, causing a laceration.
+Orton executed a Diving Splash through a table on The Undertaker for a near-fall.
+Orton ducked a punch from The Undertaker that caught referee Nick Patrick, bloodying him as well.
 As referees and EMTs came down, Bob entered the Cell.
 Orton executed an RKO, but there was no referee to make the count.
-Charles Robinson made the count, but Undertaker kicked out at two.
-The Undertaker executed a Last Ride on Orton but Bob broke up the pinfall, leading Undertaker to attack Bob.
-Undertaker attempted a Tombstone Piledriver on Orton but Orton reversed into a Tombstone on Undertaker for a near-fall.
-Bob tried to get involved again but Undertaker attacked Bob.
-Undertaker hit Bob and Orton with an Urn and executed a Tombstone on Bob.
-Undertaker executed a Tombstone Piledriver on Orton to win the match.
+Charles Robinson made the count, but The Undertaker kicked out at two.
+The Undertaker executed a Last Ride on Orton but Bob broke up the pinfall, leading The Undertaker to attack Bob.
+The Undertaker attempted a Tombstone Piledriver on Orton but Orton reversed into a Tombstone on The Undertaker for a near-fall.
+Bob tried to get involved again but The Undertaker attacked Bob.
+The Undertaker hit Bob and Orton with an urn and executed a Tombstone on Bob.
+The Undertaker executed a Tombstone Piledriver on Orton to win the match.